Realistic tattoo: a demanding style | 10 MASTERS

 The process requires several sessions, due to its complexity and because realistic tattoos are usually quite large.
 Between session and session, it is advisable to wait a reasonable time so that the skin does not suffer so much from the invasion of the needles.

-What do you needed to tattoo realism?
+What do you need to tattoo Realism?

 First of all, and as we mentioned before, learning about drawing is the key to obtaining good results.
-Realism artists, before tattooing their clients, have practised for years on paper and keep doing it.
+Realism artists, before tattooing their clients, have practiced for years on paper and keep doing it.

 Drawing and tattooing are not exactly the same, you’ll learn that one transfers to the other.
 That is why it is essential that you learn to draw, above all.